Explanations, Fairness, and Appropriate Reliance in Human-AI Decision-Making: Introduction

 \section{Introduction}

-AI-based systems are commonly used for informing decision-making in consequential areas, where they provide human decision-makers with decision recommendations.
-The human is then tasked to decide whether to adhere to this recommendation or override it.
+AI systems are commonly used for assisting decision-making in consequential areas, where they provide human decision-makers with decision recommendations.
+The human is then tasked to decide whether to adhere to such recommendations or override them.
 Researchers, policy makers, and activists have expressed concern over the risk of algorithmic bias resulting in unfair decisions.
 As a response, many have advocated for the need for explanations, under the assumption that they can enable humans to mitigate algorithmic bias.
 For instance, in a recent Forbes article~\citep{kitepowell2022trending}, it is claimed that ``companies [in financial services and insurance] are using explainable AI to make sure they are making fair decisions about loan rates and premiums.''
-Others have claimed that explanations ``provide a more effective interface for the human in-the-loop, enabling people to identify and address fairness and other issues''~\citep{dodge2019explaining}.
-However, there is often ambiguity regarding what it means for the human to mitigate bias, and a lack of evidence studying whether this is possible.
-In this paper, we posit that when concerned with distributive fairness, the central mechanism that should be studied is the type of reliance\footnote{We use \emph{reliance} as an umbrella term for people's behavior of adhering to or overriding AI recommendations~\citep{lai2021towards}.} fostered by the explanations and its effect on disparities in AI-assisted decisions.
+Others have claimed that explanations ``provide a more effective interface for the human-in-the-loop, enabling people to identify and address fairness and other issues''~\citep{dodge2019explaining}.
+However, there is no reliable empirical evidence as to whether existing explainability techniques can live up to these hopes~\citep{langer2021we,deck2023critical}.